 A number of businesses, including multiple manufacturing companies and the franchisee of a national restaurant, also regularly seek counsel from Brian on general legal matters.

-Brian is co-chair of KMK's Hiring Committee, and he has served as the coordinator of the firm's pro bono activities.
+Brian has previously served as co-chair of KMK's Hiring Committee and as the coordinator of the firm's pro bono activities.

 Brian previously served as an adjunct professor of business law at Miami University’s Farmer School of Business.

 Represented company officers in 15-week bench trial against claims for breach of fiduciary duty and other ERISA violations, resulting in a judgment for defendants on all claims

 Representing company’s former officers and directors in breach of fiduciary duty litigation filed by a litigation trustee; decisions excluding plaintiff’s expert and granting summary judgment were recently affirmed by the Sixth Circuit

 Represented large private corporation in putative class action alleging overbilling; persuaded Court to dismiss all claims upon the filing of a motion to dismiss

 Represented a group of private companies in connection with a commercial and environmental dispute relating to a golf course and a landfill

 Representing national retailers in connection with a patent infringement matter; obtained stay of litigation